 Often referred to as the turning point in the American Civil War, the Battle of Gettysburg was fought in and around the town of Gettysburg, Pennsylvania, from July 1 to July 3, 1863.

 In early May 1863, Confederate General Robert E. Lee’s Army of Northern Virginia soundly defeated Major General Joseph Hooker’s Army of the Potomac at the Battle of Chancellorsville.
-Despite the Rebel victory, Lee’s army was in need of food, horses, and equipment after the battle.
-With northern Virginia ravaged by two years of combat, Lee decided to take the war to the North.
+Despite the Rebel victory, Lee’s army needed food, horses, and equipment after the battle.
+With northern Virginia ravaged by two years of combat, Lee took the war to the North.
 Lee planned to disengage from Union forces near Fredericksburg, move his army northwest across the Blue Ridge Mountains, and then push northeast through the Shenandoah Valley into Maryland and Pennsylvania.
-Lee began consolidating his army near Culpeper, Virginia, and troop movements began on June 3, 1863.
+Lee began concentrating his army near Culpeper, Virginia, and troop movements began on June 3, 1863.

-After a series of primarily cavalry engagements in Virginia and Maryland during June, Lee’s army was poised to enter Pennsylvania, but he had little access to information about the status of his enemy, which was changing rapidly.
+After a series of primarily cavalry engagements in Virginia and Maryland during June, Lee’s had his army poised to enter Pennsylvania, but he had little information about the status of his enemy, which was quickly changing.
 On June 27, 1863, Hooker attended a strategy meeting with President Abraham Lincoln and General-in-chief Henry W. Halleck.
 When a dispute arose regarding the disposition of troops at Harpers Ferry, Hooker impulsively offered to resign his command.
 Lincoln quickly accepted the resignation and had Secretary of War Edwin M. Stanton issue General Orders, No. 194 (U.S. War Department) placing Major General George G. Meade in command of the Army of the Potomac.
 The next day, Meade issued General Orders, No. 66 (Army of the Potomac) assuming command of the army.

 July 1–First Shots